 Bilbao sits on Spain's northern coast in the Basque region near the border with France.
 It is the most important port in Spain.
-In 2016, Bilbao cruise port reported a 19% increase in ship calls over 2015 (51 calls) and a total of 85071 cruise passengers (increase of 21% over 2015).
+In 2016, the Bilbao cruise port reported a 19% increase in ship calls over 2015 (51 calls) and a total of 85071 cruise passengers (an increase of 21% over 2015).

-Bilbao is home to the new Guggenheim Museum, probably the most important architectural statement made during the last half-century, which stands above the banks of Nervian River, with curves of gleaming titanium shining in the sun.
-This amazing artwork houses some of the greatest modern art, including important works by Miro, Matisse, Chagall and Picasso.
-Also worth seeing is the Museum of Fine Arts to complement the experience at Guggenheim.
-The city of Bilbao has taken care to preserve the colourful Basque heritage.
+The city is home to the new Guggenheim Museum, which stands above the banks of the Nervian River.
+This amazing artwork houses some of the greatest modern art, including works by Miro, Matisse, Chagall, Picasso.
+Also worth seeing is the Museum of Fine Arts.
+The city has taken care to preserve its unique Basque heritage.
 16th century may be explored in the Gothic Barrio.
-The notable landmarks of the old city include the 14th century Gothic-style Cathedral of Santiago, Plaza Nueva (19th century), and Renaissance-style churches of San Nicholas, San Antonio and Santos Juanes.
+Old Town's notable landmarks include the 14th-century Gothic Cathedral of Santiago, Plaza Nueva (19th century), Renaissance churches (San Nicholas, San Antonio, Santos Juanes.

-Established as a settlement of ironworkers and mariners, the city prospered in textile trade in the 16th century and in trading with the American colonies of Spain in the 18th century.
-It was besieged 4 times during Carlist Wars.
+Established as a settlement of ironworkers and mariners, the town prospered in the textile trade in the 16th century and in trading with Spain's American colonies in the 18th century.

 Bilbao cruise terminal

-Interior works on the new cruise terminal building started on December 23, 2016, following the structure's completion in November.
+On December 23, 2016, started interior works on the new cruise terminal building, following the structure's completion in November 2016.
 The new facility is located at cruise ship pier 3, This is the port's 3rd berth in Getxo.

-- On the quay was constructed an outside gangway bridge for passenger embarkation/disembarkation to and from the building.
-These works cost approx EUR 1 million.
+On the quay was constructed an outside gangway bridge for passenger embarkation/disembarkation (to and from the building).
+These works alone cost approx EUR 1 million.

-- Terminal's building is 15 m (50 ft) high, with covered area of 3200 m2 (34500 ft2) and designed as a rectangular glass container.
-It consists of 2 main floors (mezzanine in between).
-The lower floor has tourist information desk, reception and check-in counters for embarking passengers.
-Here is also the luggage collection area for disembarking passengers.
+The terminal building's height is 15 m (50 ft) high, with a covered area of 3200 m2 (34500 ft2).
+It is designed as a rectangular glass container and consists of 2 main floors (mezzanine in between).
+The lower floor has a tourist information desk, reception and check-in counters (for embarking passengers).
+Here are also the luggage collection area (for disembarking passengers) and the waiting hall.
 On the mezzanine level is the terminal's VIP Lounge plus offices.

 Port Bilbao cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Bilbao, Spain.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.